 Fun Running Games to Play with Kids

 The great outdoors calls!
-Here are five fun games to get you and the family up and running after one long winter.
+Here are five fun games to get you and the family up and running this summer.
 Ready?
 Set?
 Go!

 Hula Hoop Freeze Tag: This fun twist on Tag from KidsActivities.net allows those players running away from the player who’s “it” to shelter in Hula Hoop “safe zones,” for up to 10 seconds at a time.
 One player per safe-zone is allowed.
 Once you are tagged you have to freeze in the position you were tagged in.
 Pretty soon, everybody except one person will be frozen– they are the new “it”!